Limiting magnitude: Visual magnitude limit with a telescope

+where $D$ and $F$ are as stated above, $p$ is the observer's pupil diameter in centimetres, and $T$ is the telescope transmittance (e.g. 0.75 for a typical reflector).

+Telescopic limiting magnitudes were investigated empirically by I.S.
+Bowen at Mount Wilson Observatory in 1947, and Crumey was able to use Bowen's data as a test of the theoretical model.
+Bowen did not record parameters such as his eye pupil diameter, naked-eye magnitude limit, or the extent of light loss in his telescopes; but because he made observations at a range of magnifications using three telescopes (with apertures 0.33 inch, 6 inch and 60 inch), Crumey was able to construct a system of simultaneous equations from which the remaining parameters could be deduced.
+Because Crumey used astronomical-unit approximations, and plotted on log axes, the limit "curve" for each telescope consisted of three straight sections, corresponding to exit pupil larger than eye pupil, exit pupil smaller, and sky background effectively black.
+Bowen's anomalous limit at highest magnification with the 60-inch telescope was due to poor seeing.
+As well as vindicating the theoretical model, Crumey was able to show from this analysis that the sky brightness at the time of Bowen's observations was approximately 21.27 mag arcsec−2, highlighting the rapid growth of light pollution at Mount Wilson in the second half of the twentieth century.

 Large observatories

 Telescopes at large observatories are typically located at sites selected for dark skies.
 They also increase the limiting magnitude by using long integration times on the detector, and by using image-processing techniques to increase the signal to noise ratio.
 Most 8 to 10 meter class telescopes can detect sources with a visual magnitude of about 27 using a one-hour integration time.

 Automated astronomical surveys are often limited to around magnitude 20 because of the short exposure time that allows covering a large part of the sky in a night.
 In a 30 second exposure the 0.7-meter telescope at the Catalina Sky Survey has a limiting magnitude of 19.5.
 The Zwicky Transient Facility has a limiting magnitude of 20.5, and Pan-STARRS has a limiting magnitude of 24.

 Even higher limiting magnitudes can be achieved for telescopes above the Earth's atmosphere, such as the Hubble Space Telescope, where the sky brightness due to the atmosphere is not relevant.
 For orbital telescopes, the background sky brightness is set by the zodiacal light.
 The Hubble telescope can detect objects as faint as a magnitude of +31.5, and the James Webb Space Telescope (operating in the infrared spectrum) is expected to exceed that.